arthurdk/gk-analysis/README.md

   -R [reviewers], --reviewers [reviewers]
                         List of reviewers to visualize
                         Example: "Stoon,Gautoz"
-  -Y year, --filter-by-year year
+  --year-le year        Filter review being less recent or of the given year --year-ge year        Filter review being more recent or of the given year --year-eq year        Filter review being the given year --rating-le rating    Filter review having ratings less or equals than the given one --rating-ge rating    Filter review having ratings greater or equals than the given one --rating-eq rating    Filter review having a rating equals to the given one -G [by], --group-by [by]
-                        Visualize data for a particular year --rating-le rating    Filter review having ratings less or equals than the given one --rating-ge rating    Filter review having ratings greater or equals than the given one --rating-eq rating    Filter review having a rating equals to the given one -G by, --group-by by  Determine how to group by data (Default: data grouped by reviewer) List of options:
+                        Determine how to group by data (Default: data grouped by reviewer) List of options:
                         - reviewer
                         - year